dimxy/bitcoinjs-lib/README.md

 ```
 (ignore printed errors)

-Change to ./node_modules/cryptoconditions-js dir and run
+Change to ./node_modules/cryptoconditions-js subdir and run the following command to build cryptconditions lib wasm for browserify.
 ```
 wasm-pack build
 ```

-Now goto to bitcoinjs-lib-kmd dir.
+Now go to to bitcoinjs-lib-kmd repo dir.
 In testapp mynodetest.js use (uncomment) this statement to load cryptoconditions:
 ```
 const ccimp = import('cryptoconditions-js/pkg/cryptoconditions.js');